 When investigating and dealing with apparent breaches of planning control, we have to strike a careful balance between the rights of the individuals concerned and the wider public interest.
 When dealing with enforcement complaints we will:

 - Take formal enforcement action as a last resort once other methods to remedy any breaches of planning control have been exhausted.
 We will seek to negotiate a solution wherever appropriate;

 - We will take action commensurate with the scale and impact of the unauthorised development and will only take formal enforcement action if it is in the wider public interest.

 - We will prioritise cases and may not take action where a breach is minor and does not materially affect the amenities of those nearby or the landscape or buildings of the National Park.

 If you are concerned that a development is proceeding without the necessary consent or is not in accordance with a consent already granted you can report this, using our online form.

 Your information will be dealt with in confidence and your name will not be disclosed to anyone, including the person you are making the complaint about.

 What happens next?

-Investigating is often complex and time consuming and priority is given to those cases where the greatest harm is being caused.
+Priority is given to those cases where the greatest harm is being caused.
 Investigation will include site visits, looking at the planning history of the site and having discussions with the owner and/or the person who has informed us.
 The Authority will decide whether or not a breach of control has occurred, determine an appropriate course of action and advise you of what has been decided.

-Rosie Gee - Senior Planning Officer (Enforcement)
+Rosie Gee, Senior Enforcement Officer